ramirodiazortiz/resume/src/resume.md

 ## Overview

-I am a highly detailed professional with extensive experience in mobile development, management, and technical leadership.
+I am a highly detailed professional with a wealth of experience in mobile development, management, and technical leadership.
 My career spans numerous high-profile projects where I have demonstrated a strong commitment to quality, performance, and scalability.
-I am adept at end-to-end software development, including analysis, risk management, architecture design, and implementation.
+I excel in end-to-end software development, including analysis, risk management, architecture design, and implementation.

-I thrive in dynamic environments, leveraging my strong communication and proactive problem-solving skills.
+I thrive in challenging environments, leveraging my strong communication skills and ability to resolve complex issues effectively.
 My leadership approach focuses on fostering trust and loyalty within teams and aligning development practices with business objectives.
-I excel in ensuring compliance with policies and standards, and I am highly flexible in adapting to the evolving needs of the business.
+I ensure compliance with policies and standards and adapt to the evolving needs of the business.

 ## Education